 On May 8, 2020, we entered into a note purchase agreement with Athyrium Opportunities 2020 LP, a fund managed by Athyrium, pursuant to which we issued and sold an unsecured convertible promissory note, or the Convertible Note, with an annual interest rate of 8.0% and in an aggregate principal amount of \$15.0 million.
-The Convertible Note has a maturity date of May 8, 2022 and is convertible at the option of the holder into shares of Series B Preferred Stock with an initial conversion price of \$2.25 per share, equivalent to an initial aggregate of 6,666,666 shares of Series B Preferred Stock.
+The Convertible Note has a maturity date of May 8, 2022 and, in connection with this offering, is convertible at the option of the holder into shares of our common stock at a per share conversion price of the lesser of \$13.90 and eighty percent of the public price.
+Based on the public offering price of \$15.00, 1,250,000 shares of our common stock will be issuable upon conversion of the Convertible Note.
 In connection with the issuance and sale of the Convertible Note, we entered into the Second Amendment to Series B Preferred Stock Warrant, dated May 8, 2020, providing for the removal of certain restrictive exercise provisions in the Series B Preferred Stock Purchase Warrant.